kartik2112/Silatra/README.md

   `./build/SiLaTra -cap Digits/1/Right_Hand/Normal`

   To store the image click key `c` while the program is executing.

   To stop the program executuon, click `q`

+* Using the csv files (containing distances), you can classify them by running `python3 getMeSomeResultsInPythonBro.py`

 The *Files found Online* are those files that have been downloaded and might have been used

 ### Git Related Usage